Laft: Sheikh Andar Abi Island

 Across from Laft and Khamir harbors, there is a very small island which is named Sheikh AndarAbi.
 Some parts of this small island are covered with water at high tide.
 The distance between Laft harbor and Sheikh AndarAbi Island can be covered by a speedboat in less than 5 minutes.
 At the north margin of Sheikh AndarAbi Island, the surface of the land is lower than other parts of the island and there are many Hara trees.
 At the southeast margin of the island there is a famous dome which is popular as the Shrine of Sheikh AndarAbi or Qadamgah-e Sheikh (footprint of the Sheikh).
 At high tide seawater covers the majority of the Island.
-Nowadays, nobody lives there, and fishermen and sailors are still respecting this island.
+Nowadays, nobody lives there, and fishermen and sailors respect this island as a biosphere reserve.